MOST HARMONIC NUMBERS (MHN) CONCEPT, BETTER KNOWN AS THE “PYTHAGOREAN TEMPERAMENT”

 MOST HARMONIC NUMBERS – Scientific Concert Pitch

-The MHN-SCP concept is better knows as the “PYTHAGOREAN TEMPERAMENT” and works for instruments that use micro-tuning, as well as fret-less string instruments and trombone (a brass/wind instrument without buttons/tone-holes/pistons), using Concert Pitch C4=256Hz (Scientific Pitch)
+The MHN-SCP concept works for instruments that use micro-tuning, as well as fret-less string instruments and trombone (a brass/wind instrument without buttons/tone-holes/pistons), using Concert Pitch C4=256Hz (Scientific Pitch)

 — Wikipedia